London underground station St Pauls, Central Line, Zone 1

 If you do not look into too many details at the different galleries you should calculate approx. 2 hours for your visit.
 If you are very interested and want to read a lot of the information boards you should calculate at least 4 hours for your visit.

-1. The Roman Room shows vividly the comfortable live of wealthy Roman people at approx. 300 A.D. in Londinium, the London in the Roman period.
-The mosaic floor of the sample room was discovered in the year 1880 in the City of London.
+1. The Roman Room with the Bucklersbury mosaic shows vividly the comfortable live of wealthy Roman people at approx. 300 A.D. in Londinium, the London in the Roman period.
+The mosaic floor of the sample room was discovered in the year 1880 at the Bucklersbury street in the City of London.
 The cold and rainy weather in England was rather chilly for the southerners so they had already some kind of floor heating under the mosaic.

 2. The Fire of London Experience is a multimedia show which gives you information about one of the most horrific events in the city's history.
 The Great Fire, which broke out in the year 1666, burned almost for 5 days and destroyed large parts of the City of London.